Lee1049/Lee1049/README.md

 - 👋 Hi, I’m @Lee1049
-- 👀 I’m interested in Art, Powerlifting and support Manchester City
+- 👀 I’m interested in Art, Powerlifting and have supported Manchester City before it was fashionable.
 - 🌱 I’m currently learning JavaScript
 - ⚡ Fun fact: I have been to over 10 European Cities